-Net financial income comprises interest earned on deposits in cash management pools, offset by interest costs associated with the Company's pension and post-retirement benefit plans.
-Interest income for the year ended June 30, 2020 decreased compared to the prior year as interest rates decreased in connection with the economic downturn which resulted from the COVID-19 pandemic.
+Net financial income comprises interest earned on deposits in cash management pools, offset by interest costs associated with the Company's pension and post-retirement benefit plans and interest charges on leased assets.
+Interest income for the year ended June 30, 2021 decreased compared to the prior year as interest rates decreased in connection with the economic downturn that resulted from the COVID-19 pandemic.